 Make a payment

-After the guest selects the Pay button or chooses to pay with a payment method that requires a redirection, you need to make a make a /payments request, but before you do that, you need to tokenize the guest’s card details for Payment Card Industry (PCI) compliance.
+After the guest selects the Pay button on the Adyen drop-in component or chooses to pay with a payment method that requires redirection, you need to make a /payments request.
+But before you do that, you need to tokenize the guest’s card details for Payment Card Industry (PCI) compliance.

 Authorize payments